ronaldbosma/blog/content/blog/deploy-azure-workbook-and-app-insights-function/index.md

 az rest --method "PUT" --url "https://management.azure.com/subscriptions/$SubscriptionId/resourceGroups/$ResourceGroup/providers/Microsoft.Insights/components/$AppInsightsName/analyticsItems/item?api-version=2015-05-01" --headers "Content-Type=application/json" --body "@$requestBodyPath"
 ```

 As you can see.
 The first step is to load the file and escape any `"` in the query.
-We then replace each placholder with the environment specific value.
+We then replace each placeholder with the environment specific value.

 Step two is to query the existing functions and check if a function with the same name already exists.
 If it does, we remove it.